Joseph V. Gartlan Jr.: Death and memorials

 In 2001, the Franconia–Springfield Parkway (SR 289) was given the additional name of Joseph V. Gartlan Jr. Parkway.
 The name is ceremonial, and is rarely used by the public.
 Gartlan is the first Virginia politician to have a major highway named after him while he was still alive.

-Gartlan died at Inova Mount Vernon Hospital on July 18, 2008 after a brief illness.
+Gartlan died at Inova Mount Vernon Hospital on July 18, 2008, after a brief illness.
+A handicapped accessible marsh trail in the Elizabeth Hartwell Mason Neck National Wildlife Refuge is named in his honor, as indicated by a plaque at its entrance.